HazimOkanovic/ParaBank/README.md

 # ParaBank Automation Testing

-This is one of my side projects that I did for practising automation testing with C#, Selenium, and NUnit.
+This is one of my side projects that I did for practicing automation testing with C#, Selenium, and NUnit.

 There are 103 tests in total.
 They are divided into tests for each functionality.
-Apart from tests for functionlities, there are also end2end tests for the whole application.
+Apart from tests for functionalities, there are also end2end tests for the whole application.

 All necessary packages are from Nuget and they are: